MontrealCorpusTools/PolyglotDB/docs/source/queries_annotations.rst

 are not independent linguistic types, but have more information associated with them than just a single property.
 For instance, voice onset time (VOT) would be a subannotation of stops (as it has a begin time and an end time that are of interest).
+For mor information on subannotations, see :ref:`enrichment_subannotations`.
 Querying such subannotations would be performed as follows:

 .. code-block:: python